Sarah-Alabbadi7/final_project_cv_screen/README.md

 # 🧠 CV Screening System

-An AI-powered web application that allows HR users to automatically **screen CVs**, **extract skills and contact details**, and **rank candidates** based on a job description.
+An AI-powered web application that allows HR users to automatically screen CVs, extract skills and contact details, and rank candidates based on a job description.
-Includes optional **Firebase Authentication** so each HR user can securely manage their own jobs and candidates.
+Includes optional Firebase Authentication so each HR user can securely manage their own jobs and candidates.

 ---

 ## 📑 Table of Contents

 1. [Overview](#overview)
 2. [Tech Stack](#tech-stack)
 3. [Features](#features)